Adventure and Transformation Through Outdoor Education Learning at RMF

 Our experienced staff helps boys rewire their brains through Love and Logic® therapy and practicing new habits consistently over time.
 This approach can be more successful, especially for boys who don’t want to go back to intensive therapies.

-Experiential Learning Changes Everything
+Wilderness Experiential Learning Changes Everything

-Experiential therapy has long been acknowledged as an amazing and effective way to help preteen and teen boys reset their values of life.
-Because Frontier learning takes boys out of their familiar home and comfort zone, each young boy experiences challenges that push the boundaries of his personal skills, and what he knows about himself.
-In these opportune moments, Rocky Mountain staff will provide him with the knowledge and tools he needs to overcome obstacles in the program, and within himself.
+Experiential expeditions has long been acknowledged as an amazing and effective way to help preteen and teen boys reset their values of life.
+Because wilderness learning takes boys out of their familiar home and comfort zone, each young boy experiences challenges that push the boundaries of his personal skills, and what he knows about himself.
+In these opportune moments, RMF staff will provide him with the knowledge and tools he needs to overcome obstacles in the wilderness, and within himself.

 Each boy will learn how to identify his shortcomings and weaknesses, their behavioral effects, and how to grow the opposing virtue which will help him eliminate his destructive behaviors.
-They will learn to listen to their moral conscience and to be more attuned towards ethical promptings that require the courage to say “no,” thus resulting in a strength and integrity that results in impulse control.
+They will learn to listen to their moral conscience and to be more attuned towards ethical promptings that require the courage to say “no,” thus resulting in strength and integrity that results in impulse control.

-Experiential therapy helps a young boy leave negative worlds behind, and take root in a positive, healthy environment, where he can learn and develop new ways to think and behave.
+Wilderness expeditions helps a young boy leave negative worlds behind, and take root in a positive, healthy environment, where he can learn and develop new ways to think and behave.

 A Change of Culture: